MR-PRANAV/WANDERLUST/README.md

   - Expiry timer and auto-cancel for unpaid bookings.

 - 🛠️ **Admin & Owner Controls:**
-  - Manage listings, view all bookings, and moderate users.
+  - Manage listings, view all bookings (including bookings made by others on your properties), and moderate users.

 - 📱 **Responsive UI:**
   Clean design using Bootstrap 5 and custom CSS.